 What the scriptures have to say about the ancient Indian cultures and traditions?

 This means that we should not wear clothes worn by other people.
-As we know, India imports tons of clothes from the US and resells them on the streets of Mumbai, Pune, etc. It should be noted that India ranks top in the trade of used clothes.
+As we know, India imports tons of clothes from the US and resells them on the streets of Mumbai, Pune, etc. One should note that India ranks top in the trade of second hand clothes.
 Thirty-percent of used clothes is smuggled into the Indian domestic market.
 Indian cultural and traditional practices have always advised us to prevent these acts due to medical reasons.

 Someone else’s outfit may carry micro-organisms and infections to the detriment of another person wearing it.
 Hence, to prevent infections our ancestors already addressed these dangers and compiled all the preventive measures in our Shastras.

 This shloka is trying to explain that whenever we go to Smashan Bhoomi for antimsamskar (Hindu death rites), one must have a bath after returning for the sake of health and hygiene.
 The best thing to learn from Indian cultural and traditional practices is the way death rituals are conducted.
 And the importance of hygiene after returning from graveyards and Smashan.

 But the person is dead, how can we catch infection?

 A person may die of a disease or have a natural demise but, in both cases, once the soul gets released from the body its temperature starts decreasing turning into a breeding ground for micro-organisms.
 Thus, as we come into contact with the dead body we also come in contact with these micro-organisms.
 The most natural way to get rid of them is by having a bath.